eleanorkelly/mdtest/README.md

 ## Prerequisites:
 * Have a copy of [https://github.ibm.com/alchemy-va/utils](https://github.ibm.com/alchemy-va/utils).
 We will use the scripts in the bin directory.
 * These scripts require some environment variables to be set - add these to `~/.bash_profile`:
-  * VA_GIT_DIR - directory which the utils directory is in
+  * VA_GIT_DIR - directory which contains the utils directory
   * BLUEMIX_USERID
   * PATH=$PATH:$VA_GIT_DIR/utils/bin - so that you can call the scripts from any directory)
 * Access to [https://hub.jazz.net/git/moosevan/vulnerability-advisor](https://hub.jazz.net/git/moosevan/vulnerability-advisor).